General Equipment at Michigan City Area Schools Michigan City Indiana

-Who Was Exposed: Tradesmen at Michigan City Area Schools
+Who May Have Been Exposed at Michigan City Area Schools Michigan City Indiana

 The workers at greatest risk were not administrators.
 They were the skilled tradesmen who built, maintained, and renovated these buildings over decades — many of them members of union locals including Boilermakers Local 374 and Asbestos Workers Local 18, though non-union contractors performed this work as well.